thottethodi/ece565-2022/assignment.1.md

         * 50%
         * 0%

-    1. **Split Execution Stage**
+    1. **Split Execution Stage (ARM)**

         For this part, we want to be able to split up the Execution Unit into two stages.
 Modern pipelines employ deeper pipelines in order to increase the clock frequency.
 Instead of having a more complex stage that requires additional cycles, the corresponding stage is split into smaller stages, where each requires fewer cycles.
 However, as you know there is a trade-off for every design decision.
 What you need to do is split up the EX stage into EX1 + EX2 accordingly.
 The simplest way to do this is to create a "dummy" stage in front of the current execute that does nothing but pass the input tot EX stage along.

 1. **Submission instructions**

     The main deliverable of this assignment that will be graded is a report (and not the code).
-The code will still have to be submitted for plagiarism checking.
+The code will still have to be submitted as a single patch for plagiarism checking.
 But the code is not what gets graded.

     Submit a report (maximum three pages) with graphs and/or tables to present results via brightspace.
 Each graph should summarize the results of one of the experiments.
 (Suggested format: Plot bar-graphs with benchmarks on the X-axis and IPC on the Y-axis.
 For each benchmark, show two or more bars; one is the baseline and the rest correspond to your changes.)
 The report is NOT meant to be an exercise in writing.
 I do not expect any text beyond a 2-3 sentence summary of the key observations for each graph.
 However, this is a minimum and not a maximum.
 If you have text you want me to see (e.g., assumptions, simplifications, data-gathering difficulties etc.), feel free to write additional text in the report.
-Also if the branch of code you want me to look at is anything other than *master*, please indicate this in the report.